Father There Is Only One 3

 Father There Is Only One 3 (Padre no hay más que uno 3) is a 2022 Spanish Christmas comedy film directed and starred by Santiago Segura.
-It is a sequel to box-office hits Father There Is Only One and Father There Is Only One 2.
+It is the third installment of the Father There Is Only One film series.
 The cast is completed by the likes of Toni Acosta, Carlos Iglesias, and Loles León.

 Plot

 The plot tracks the developments in the García Loyola family as Christmas looms in, including the kids breaking a Nativity scene figurine and the eldest sibling breaking up with her boyfriend.

 Production

 The film is a Bowfinger International Pictures, Atresmedia Cine and Padre no hay más que uno 3 AIE production, with the association of Sony Pictures International Productions and the participation of Atresmedia and Prime Video.
 Filming began in the Madrid's Plaza Mayor in December 2021.
 Carlos Iglesias replaced Antonio Resines (originally cast as the family's grandfather) owing to the latter's December 2021 hospitalization from COVID-19.